MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-application-guard/md-app-guard-browser-extension.md

 - Windows 10 Enterprise
 - Windows 10 Education

-Application Guard itself must be installed and enabled.
+Application Guard itself is required for the extension to work.
 It has its own set of [requirements](reqs-md-app-guard.md).

-The extension also requires the [Application Guard companion app](https://www.microsoft.com/p/windows-defender-application-guard-companion/9n8gnlc8z9c8?activetab=pivot:overviewtab).
+Check the Application Guard [installation guide](install-md-app-guard.md) for further steps, if you don't have it installed already.

+## Installing the extension

+Enterprise administrators running Application Guard under [managed mode](install-md-app-guard#enterprise-managed-mode) can follow these recommended steps:

+1. Define Application Guard's [network isolation settings](configure-md-app-guard#network-isolation-settings.md), so a set of enterprise sites is already in place.
+1. On the local device, download and install the Application Guard extension for Google [Chrome](https://chrome.google.com/webstore/detail/application-guard-extensi/mfjnknhkkiafjajicegabkbimfhplplj/) and/or Mozilla [Firefox](https://addons.mozilla.org/en-US/firefox/addon/application-guard-extension/).
+1. Install the [Windows Defender Application Guard companion app](https://www.microsoft.com/p/windows-defender-application-guard-companion/9n8gnlc8z9c8#activetab=pivot:overviewtab) from the Microsoft Store.
 This companion app enables Application Guard to work with web browsers other than Microsoft Edge or Internet Explorer.
+1. Restart the device.

 ## Troubleshooting guide